 What is the Foundation to Decrease World Suck?

-The Foundation to Decrease World Suck was informally created in 2007, and became a real entity in November 2011, when it was incorporated as a non-profit corporation in the State of Montana.
-The IRS designated the Foundation a 501(c)3 charity on January 23, 2013).
+was informally created in 2007, and became a real entity in November 2011, when it was incorporated as a nonprofit corporation in the State of Montana.
+The IRS designated the Foundation a 501(c)3 charity on January 23, 2013.
 The FTDWS is 100% volunteer operated and exists solely for the purpose of fundraising for the benefit of other non-profit organizations.
 The majority of fundraising is transacted through and during the annual Project for Awesome.
-The board members for the Foundation to Decrease World Suck are John Green, Hank Green, Mike Green, Michael Gardner, Benny Fine, and Valerie Barr.
+The board members for the Foundation to Decrease World Suck are John Green, Hank Green, Mike Green, Benny Fine, Valerie Barr, Rosianna Halse Rojas, and Julie Walsh Smith.

 Why don't I just donate to the charity I want to donate to?

 Please do!
-Our biggest goal is to get people excited about giving their money and lending their time and talent to non-profits.
+Our biggest goal is to get people excited about giving their money and lending their time and talent to nonprofits.